syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Number-Formatting.md

 ### Display Percentage Notation

-`p` – Display the value in Percentage.
+`p` – Displays the value in Percentage.

 {% tabs %}